-- A. The Board of Directors delegates to the College President the authority to oversee the administration of conduct standards - B. Administration of the Student Code of Conduct is the responsibility of the Dean, Student Services or designee(s), who shall develop procedures to carry out the Code. - C. Student Conduct Officers (Dean, Center Director, or designated Student Services Director) shall serve as the principal investigators and administrators for alleged violations of the Code, and shall interpret and implement procedures to carry out the Code.
-Decisions made by a Student Conduct Officer shall be final, pending the appeal process set forth in this Code. - D. The Dean, Student Services is responsible for reviewing the Student Code of Conduct policy and Student Rights and Responsibilities Statement as set forth in administrative procedures 07-2019-0005, 07-2019-0004.
-All revisions to these policies must be approved by the SFC, the Dean, Student Services, Chief Academic Officer, President's Executive Team, College Planning Council, and the College President.
+- A. The Board of Directors delegates to the College President the authority to oversee the administration of conduct standards - B. Administration of the Student Code of Conduct is the responsibility of the Vice President of Student Affairs Dean, Student Services Dean, Student Services or designee(s), who shall develop procedures to carry out the Code. - C. Student Conduct Officers (Vice President, Dean, Center Director, or designated Student Affairs Services Director) shall serve as the principal investigators and administrators for alleged violations of the Code, and shall interpret and implement procedures to carry out the Code.
+Decisions made by a Student Conduct Officer shall be final, pending the appeal process set forth in this Code. - D. The Students First Advisory Council (SFAC)Dean, Student Services is responsible for reviewing the Student Code of Conduct policy and Student Rights and Responsibilities Statement as set forth in administrative procedures 07-2019-0005, 07-2019-0004.
+All revisions to these policies must be approved by the SFAC, the Vice President of Student Affairs Dean, Student Services, Vice President of Instruction Chief Academic Officer, President's Cabinet President's Executive Team, College Planning Council, and the College President.